Umairican/NLP-Binary-Classification-reddit-Project/README.md

 ### Problem Statement

-Can my model tell if these are wonderful life pro tips, or shitty life pro tips?
+Can I create an effective model to tell from which subreddit it is?

-The baseline for comparison with my models is simple, since this is a binary classification project: can my model outperform the age-old decision metric of flipping a coin (can my model beat 50/50)?
+The baseline for comparison with my models is simple; since this is a binary classification project: can my model outperform the age-old decision metric of flipping a coin (can my model beat 50/50)?

 ### Executive Summary